onqtam/ucm/README.md

 A unity build doesn't have to be in one unity source - for example a 100 .cpp target might be built in 10 unity files each including 10 of the original source files.
 Some sources can be built normally - separate from the unity file[s] if they are problematic.
 Build errors can be also combated by changing the order of the source files.

-### Pros
+#### Pros

-- The build is substantially faster - currently with almost all projects in cgrepo that have more than 1 source file built as a unity the build takes around 53% of the original build time (this is for Maya 2016 MSVC/INTEL in Release and in my opinion it can be reduced to below 50% or 40% easily).
-If we had more modular code and less 10k LOC source files the gains would be a lot bigger.
+- The build is substantially faster - depending on the modularity of the code (less 10kloc source files) the gains can be huge - up to 90% faster!
-- Unity builds are equivalent to LTO (link-time optimization or WPO/LTCG - which increases the build time quite a lot and we currently don't use it - not even for stable/production builds!!!).
+- Unity builds are equivalent to LTO (link-time optimization or WPO/LTCG which make the build ultra slow) but faster even than the normal build!
-- ODR (One Definition Rule) violations get caught - see this
+- ODR (One Definition Rule) violations get caught - see [this](http://stackoverflow.com/questions/31722473)
-- Unity builds force us to think about code hygiene - LESS COPY/PASTE!!!, include guards in headers, no statics defined in headers, no non-inline function definitions in headers.
+- Unity builds force us to think about code hygiene - include guards in headers, no statics defined in headers, no non-inline function definitions in headers and most importantly LESS COPY/PASTE!!!

-### Cons
+#### Cons

 - The cmake configuration takes longer - a lot more cmake macros are executed - but this is negligible.
 - Something that builds fine as a normal build might not as a unity - for example static variables (or just in anonymous namespaces) with the same names in 2 different source files, type redefinitions or some macro shenanigans. using namespace now becomes problematic even in normal source files.